mjdoom16/CALIFORNIA-HOUSING-REGRESSION/README.md

 - learning_rate = 0.01,
 - loss/criterion = squared_error

 This showed Histogram Gradient Boosting (HGBT) as the best regression model, with a score of 0.809 and 0.255, respectively.
+HGBT being best suited for large datasets (n_sample >=10,000) due its algorithm having an operation time of O(n_feat * n), where n is the number of samples at a node, which is superior to regular GBT algorithm.
+Surprisingly, Random Forest (RF) performed the worst, with scores of 0.506 and 0.661, respectively

 ## Hyperparameter Optimization
 After finding the model that performed the best, hyperparameters were tuned to tweak the model for optimum performance.
 The GridSearchCV was used, with parameter grid including: